ColoBrod/rsp_docs/account_overview.md

 class CurrentYear
 =============
 :exclamation: There was an error because of a typo (coder used function `time` instead of function `mktime`).
-Previously it took in account orders with
+Previously it took in account orders with `order_added` or `order_completed` less than current moment (not less than tomorrow).

 ### Today (placed):